sugaroverflow/drone-companion-app/README.md

-# drone companionn app
+# drone companion app

-This application is a collaboration between Code for Canada and Transport Canada.
+This application is a collaboration between Code for Canada + Transport Canada.

 This project serves to build the alpha of an application that helps Canadian drone pilots fly safely and legally by guiding them through the site survey process.